Ch3ri0ur/PirateDoc/docs/Pirate-Bridge/20-bridge-requirements.md

 * The Bridge must run stably for at least 3 hours of continuos use
 * The connection should be available 24/7
+* The Bridge must be usable with a LTE connection
 * The latency of the whole chain may not exceed 2 seconds
     * For the Bridge communication to the client 300 ms are allocated
 * The Bridge must implement the Serial Protocol defined in: [Serial Protocol](../Pirate-Hook/pirate-serial-protocol.md)